Elise Varner Winter

 Elise Varner Winter (May 9, 1926 - July 17, 2021) was an American civic leader and activist who served as the Second Lady of Mississippi from 1972 to 1976 and as the First Lady of Mississippi from 1980 to 1984.
 She was an advocate for public education, affordable housing, prison reform, and advancement of the arts.

 Winter led a statewide grassroots campaign for educational reforms and pushed for the 1982 Educational Reform Act to be passed in the Mississippi State Legislature.
 She helped establish Central Mississippi Correctional Facility, then a women's prison, in Pearl, Mississippi upon discovering that women were being incarcerated at the overwhelmingly male prison.
-Winter was responsible for establishing a visitor's center for the families of inmmates at the Mississippi State Penitentiary and established a working greenhouse and garden for the inmates there.
+Winter was responsible for establishing a visitor center for the families of inmates at the Mississippi State Penitentiary and established a working greenhouse and garden for the inmates there.

 After leaving public life, Winter served on the International Board of Directors for Habitat for Humanity and was a founding member of the organization's chapter in Jackson, Mississippi.

 Early life and family

 Elise Varner Winter was born Elise Varner on May 9, 1926, in Senatobia to Mamie Veazey Varner and William Elliot John Varner.
 She had two siblings, John and Virginia.
-Winter's father was a pharmacist and politician who served as the Mayor of Senatobia and her mother was a bookkeeper.
+Winter's father was a pharmacist and politician who served as the mayor of Senatobia and her mother was a bookkeeper.
 The family lived with her mother's parents in a large, old house on Main Street in Senatobia.

 After completing high school, Winter attended Northwest Junior College for two years before transferring to the University of Mississippi, graduating in 1948 with a Bachelor of Arts degree in history.
 She later attended graduate school for a master's degree and teaching certificate.